Eartz/text-query-parser/readme.md

     }
 }
 ```
+Escaped double quotes will be ignored.

-You can use funny unicodes characters in both substrings and flags:
+You can use funny unicode characters in both substrings and flags:
 ```js
 parser("Let it ❆ -☃");
 {